AD-Tech/AdColony-iOS-SDK-3/README.md

 * Asynchronous API for making ad requests
 * Delegate protocols replaced with block-based handlers
 * Replaced usage of NSURLConnection with NSURLSession
-* Optimized ad-server communication protocols
+* Optimized ad server communication protocols
 * Video-playing APIs now take a reference to presenting view controller
-* New APIs for option-setting and configuring user metadata
+* New APIs for option setting and configuring user metadata

 Legal Requirements:
 ----------------------------------